-- A number of 75 or higher indicates a robust link that provides very good performance even at high data transmission rates. - A number of 15 or lower indicates a weak or marginal link that provides lower data throughput. - Throughput is reduced by 50 percent if the network contains a Repeater.
+- A number of 75 or higher indicates a robust link that provides very good performance even at high data transmission rates. - A number of 15 or lower indicates a weak or marginal link that provides lower data throughput.

 Note: Many settings can impact actual throughput, including Master Packet Repeat and Max Slave Retry.